MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/property-logs.md

 # Add property logs

-After [associating properties](properties.md#associate-templates-to-assets-functional-locations-or-categories), you can then add specific values as property logs to them.
-Property logs enable your to build a track record of current and past values of a property.
+After [associating properties](properties.md#associate-templates-to-assets-or-categories), you can then add specific values as property logs to them.
+Property logs enable you to build a track record of current and past values of a property.

 1. In Field Service, change to the **Service** area.